signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression-classification/nonlinear-regression-classification.md

 author: Signal Data Science
 ---

 In this lesson, we will explore a collection of standard nonlinear regression and classification techniques.
-For regression, we'll be predicting wine quality in terms of chemical properties, and for classification, we'll be using the classic [*Iris* flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) and trying to differentiate between different species of irises.
-At the end, we'll combine all of these methods with [stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) to create a model which performs better than any individual technique alone.
+For regression, we'll be predicting wine quality in terms of chemical properties, and for classification, we'll be TODO At the end, we'll combine all of these methods with [stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) to create a model which performs better than any individual technique alone.

 Getting started
 ===============